-A purchase order (PO) is a document created by a buyer of goods and services.
+Put simply, a purchase order is a document created by a buyer of goods and services.
 Buyers send POs to the seller as intent to make a purchase.
-It should contain the key information for any purchase:
+It should contain the key information for any purchase, including:

 - The item purchased